-This project aims to establish the major threats currently faced by Mara cheetahs.
-These have included predator conflict (mainly with lions and spotted hyenas), human conflict (with livestock owners), and disease.
+The project aims to establish the major threats currently faced by cheetahs in the Masai Mara.
+These have included predator conflict, human conflict, and disease.
 The level of tourism impact on cheetah behaviour and welfare is also continuously assessed.
-By analysing and evaluating these various interactions the team suggests ways in which to best protect this endangered species.
+By analysing these various threats the team suggests ways in which to best protect this endangered species.

 The project researchers often conduct workshops on cheetah biology and conservation at our Mara camps for the benefit of our guides and guests.
-These talks and presentations train the teams in cheetah identification techniques in order to encourage them to participate in cheetah conservation.
+These presentations train people in cheetah identification techniques in order to encourage them to participate in cheetah conservation.

-You too, can get involved in cheetah research by sending in some of your photos of walking, standing or sitting cheetahs (profiles of both sides are preferable) to firstname.lastname@example.org together with your name as well as the date and location of the sighting (if you have it), so that they can tell you what is known about the cheetah you observed.
+You too can get involved in cheetah research by sending in some of your photos of walking, standing or sitting cheetahs (profiles of both sides are preferable) to firstname.lastname@example.org together with your name as well as the date and location of the sighting, so that they can tell you what is known about the cheetah you observed.
 Photographs of mother cheetahs with their cubs particularly aid in building the Mara cheetah pedigree as they help to reveal parental relationships between individuals, estimate cheetah lifespans, record personal reproductive history and assess survival rate of cubs.